ucsb-cs56-projects/cs56-games-fish-animation/README.md

 # W18 final remarks
 * Things to know for continuing the project:
   * What the code does: Run a game described by F17 update.
-  * What features could be added,
+  * Potential features to be added:
-  * What bugs exist
+  * Bugs:
   * Opportunities for refactoring: FishAnimationEnvironment.java
     * This file virtually contains all of the code for the game.
 It's a messy heap of code!
-  * Advice for working on code
+  * Advice for working on code:

 # F17 update